Archivoice/ACV-001/README.md

 - 001_seg019 (.wav/.lab/.ds)
 (or just the entirety of sample 001)

 As of 2025/11/6, the dataset is currently incomplete, and is only a beta release, but is completely labeled, and fully capable of being used with no issues at all.
-This beta version contains 21 songs.
+This beta version (v0.1) contains 21 Chinese songs.
 Measuring roughly 56 minutes and 50 seconds, including silence.
 (56 min 19 sec excluding the samples including English)

+As of night of 11/6 (beta v0.1 was uploaded at around 3 AM), the dataset includes an English section, of 9 songs, the first few of which contain Korean (namely samples en_001, en_002, and en_005).
+(26 min 42 secs including silence)

 The dataset is recorded at 16 bit 44.1k Hz wav format and labeled in HTK label format (.lab).